Ron Paul: Post-congressional career

 In April 2013, Paul founded the Ron Paul Institute for Peace and Prosperity, a foreign policy think tank that seeks to promote his non-interventionist views.
 The institute is part of his larger foundation Foundation for Rational Economics and Education.
 In the same month, he began to offer the Ron Paul Curriculum, a homeschool online curriculum developed by Gary North and taught from a "free market and Christian" perspective.

 In June 2013, Paul criticized the NSA surveillance program and praised Edward Snowden for having performed a "great service to the American people by exposing the truth about what our government is doing in secret".
 In April 2015, Paul began appearing in infomercials for Stansberry & Associates Investment Research, warning about an upcoming financial meltdown as a result of the imminent crash of the world's currencies.
 In March 2017, Paul predicted a market downturn again.

 Paul was a critic of President Trump's plans to increase the number of military personnel in Afghanistan.
-In August 2017, he said that Americans don't see Afghanistan as a threat to their personal security and being aggressive in foreign policy only loses Trump some of his support base.
+In August 2017, he said that Americans do not see Afghanistan as a threat to their personal security and being aggressive in foreign policy only loses Trump some of his support base.
 Paul has also called for Trump to bring American troops back from Syria in April 2018, on the grounds that the threat from ISIS has been eliminated.
 He continues to voice his disagreements regarding foreign policy, and more recently, regarding the events involving America and Iran.

 In 2013, Paul established the Ron Paul Channel, an Internet broadcast.
 Its slogan was "Turn Off Your TV.
 Turn On the Truth".
 In 2015, Paul ended all relationships with the Ron Paul Channel in order to start a new Internet program, which he co-hosts with Daniel McAdams, called The Ron Paul Liberty Report.